MCCTeam/MCCTeam.github.io/source/guide/installation.md

 #### Buying a VPS

-If you do not want to give your info to Amazon or don't have a debit card, you can buy your own vps.
+If you do not want to give your info to Amazon or don't have a debit card, you can buy your own VPS.

 **What hardware requirements I need for running the MCC?**